Last updated on October 23rd, 2024

 This marriage can create a challenging dynamic that, without careful navigation, can lead to emotional turmoil and strain.

 The empath may find themselves constantly trying to please the narcissist, often at the expense of their own wellbeing.
-The narcissist, in turn, may exploit the empath’s caring nature for their own emotional gain.
+The narcissist, in turn, will exploit the empath’s caring nature for their own emotional gain.

 However, this relationship also has the potential for growth and transformation.